jacksund/simmate/docs/apps/badelf/quick_start.md

 ## Basic Use

 BadELF requires outputs from VASP calculations (e.g. the CHGCAR, ELFCAR, etc.).
-You can either (a) generate these on your own or (b) run a simmate workflow that does it for you.
+You can either (1) generate these on your own or (2) run a simmate workflow that does it for you.

-### (a) from VASP outputs
+### (1) from VASP outputs

 The BadELF algorithm can be run in a folder with VASP results.
 Please ensure your VASP settings generate a CHGCAR and ELFCAR with matching grid sizes.